-All (semi-conductor-populated) modules and module-to-module communications is designed for hot-swap capability.
+All (semi-conductor-populated) modules and module-to-module communications are designed for hot-swap capability.
 Additionally, the design is such that swapping out one module has the minimum possible impact on other modules and their data products.
 The estimated MTTR is about 10 minutes (with maintenance personnel on-site).
-The total system MTBF is currently estimated at 77 hours (Carlson, A25010N0003) at the 90% confidence level-meaning that there is a 90% probability that the MTBF is greater than 77 hours.
-State-of-the-art commercial devices, design, and production techniques are employed for maximum benefit, and it is possible that a HALT/HASS program will be employed in an effort to eliminate defects from the system, if it is found to be cost-effective to do so.
-Further investigation is required.
-(N.B.
-HALT-Highly Accelerated Life Test; HASS-Highly Accelerated Stress Screen).
+The total system MTBF is currently estimated at 77 hours (Carlson, A25010N0003) at the 90% confidence level meaning that there is a 90% probability that the MTBF is greater than 77 hours.
+State-of-the-art commercial devices, design, and production techniques are employed for maximum benefit, and an Environmental Stress Screen (ESS) program will be employed in an effort to reduce infant mortality defects from the system.
 Regular semiconductor failures are not anticipated.
 All hardware modules have active (via computer) and dead-man (thermal switch) temperature monitoring and shutdown.
 Separate cooling fan monitors are employed so that fan failures can be detected immediately, rather than waiting for components to heat up.
-It is possible to remotely powercycle individual modules using a power control computer that is not part of normal correlator processing (for increased reliability).
+It is possible to remotely power-cycle individual modules using a power control computer that is not part of normal correlator processing (for increased reliability).
 While the correlator is on-line, embedded synchronization codes allow for constant monitoring of module health and module-to-module communication integrity.
 When off-line (for example, when slewing antennas) it is possible to enable internal test vectors for complete correlator system testing.
 The intent is that a test is treated like a normal observation except that, instead of processing data "from the sky", test vectors are processed instead.
 The degree to which antenna and antenna transmission systems are included in this kind of testing is currently undefined.